RyanMichaelNasalinas/PHP-Gallery_System/README.md

+Instruction

+Clone or Download the file and name the directory/folder as Gallery_System or anything you want.

+After you set up the folder, create a database named = gallery_db and import the gallery_db.sql file.

 # [Start Bootstrap - Blog Home](https://startbootstrap.com/template-overviews/blog-home/)

 [Blog Home](http://startbootstrap.com/template-overviews/blog-home/) is a basic blog homepage HTML starter template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).